NFL announcer schedule & pairings for Week 16 of 2024 season

 Who will be calling your favorite team’s game this week?

-A full look at the announcer pairings for Week 16 of the NFL season.
+A full look at the announcer pairings for Week 16 of the NFL season (all times Eastern).

 Week 16 NFL announcer schedule & pairings